lhensley/ubuntu-tools/Known Bugs.md

 # Known Bugs
-* Videos, not Video in scripts & configs
 * rip shouldn't run as sudo because it makes root own all the files.
 * Need to work on rip naming conventions
 * root owns much of home directory